hashaaamm/tiko_energy/README.md

 - Users can cancel only events they have created.
 - Users can subscribe or unsubscribe to events
 - Events have validation
+- Users can not subscribe to event if max limit reach

 ## Requirements